This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Black tea.
 You do not use chai tea bags to make chai lattes.
 Instead, chai relies on regular black tea.
 Assam is the most common variety used, but any black tea will work, like Darjeeling, English Breakfast, or even Earl Grey.

 - Milk.
 Any variety of milk will work in this recipe.
-I use almond milk to keep it dairy-free, but any option you usually keep on hand should work.
+I use almond milk to keep it dairy-free, but any milk you usually have on hand should work.
+(Except homemade oat milk, which doesn’t heat well.)

 - Spices.
 While traditional recipes rely on simmering whole spices, I assume that we don’t all keep whole cloves and cardamom pods in our pantries.
 That’s why this recipe calls for ground spices.
 You can easily strain them out as you pour the mixture into your mug.